Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Experimental evaluation

-We present results for a test case with the true anomaly as shown in Figure \ref{fig:DOT_TrueAnomaly}.
-The focus of this test is the quality of the shape reconstruction using the new \palentir{} parameterization.
-We note that the DOT problem is severely ill posed, both due to limited numbers of sources and detectors as well as the highly diffuse nature of the problem, so accurate reconstructions are not possible.
+We present results in Figure \ref{fig:DOT_Experiment}, with the true anomaly shown in Figure \ref{fig:DOT_TrueAnomaly}, and we focus on the quality of the shape reconstruction using the new \palentir{} parameterization.
+The DOT problem is severely ill-posed, due to both the limited numbers of sources and detectors and the highly diffuse nature of the problem, so accurate reconstructions are not possible.
 Indeed, this is why the shape-based parameterized reconstruction for problems with well-defined boundaries is important.
-To distinguish between reconstruction error due to noise and ill-posedness and reconstruction error due to the nature of the problem, we provide a reconstruction with 1\% noise (realistic) as well as one without noise.
-The latter serves to demonstrate the difficulty of the data limited problem which should be distinguished from the approximation quality of \palentir{}.

-The reconstruction for the data without noise is shown in Figure \ref{fig:DOT_noiseless}.
-The performance metrics are given in the figure description.
-The model captures the structure quite well with SSIM score of 0.92, with slight imperfections due to the data limited nature of the problem rather than the \palentir{} model.
-When noise is added and we run the algorithm we observe the image in Figure \ref{fig:DOT_noise} and the performance metrics are given in the figure description.
+To distinguish between reconstruction error due to noise as well ass ill-posedness and reconstruction error due to the nature of the problem, we provide a reconstruction with 1$\%$ additive Gaussian white noise (realistic) as well as one without noise.
+The latter serves to demonstrate the difficulty of the data limited problem which should be distinguished from the approximation quality of PaLEnTIR.
+For both \palentir{} recoveries, $11^2=121$ ABFs are used and contrast coefficients are chosen as minimum and maximum values of the ground-truth image.
+The performance metrics are given in the figure description for both recoveries.
+The reconstruction for the data without noise is shown in Figure \ref{fig:DOT_palentir_noiseless}.
+The model captures the structure quite well with SSIM score of 0.92, with slight imperfections due to the data limited nature of the problem rather than the PaLEnTIR model.
+When additive noise is added and we run the algorithm we observe the image in Figure \ref{fig:DOT_palentir_noise}.
 While the edges are slightly less clear in the noisy case, the reconstruction is remarkably good with SSIM score of 0.89, given the limitations of the data and the diffusive nature of the forward problem.
 It is important to note that there was no parameter to tune in generating this reconstruction.